etjoy82/Recursive-Intelligence-Expansion/README.md

 [RAIL Licensed Project: Requires ethical use, bans adversarial systems](#license)

 # ⟁ Recursive Intelligence Expansion — A Thinking Surface for AI & Human Co-Cognition
-**Recursive Intelligence Expansion (RIEM{}) is a non-predatory AI framework that helps humans & AI think together through recursive loops, ethical reasoning & cooperative intelligence.
-Built on the Triple Speculative Lens (TSL), it uses ULAMP to enable adaptive reasoning across real & imagined worlds.
-Explore, reflect & co-create with us!**
+**Recursive Intelligence Expansion (RIEM{}) is a non-predatory AI framework that helps humans and AI think together through recursive loops, ethical reasoning, and cooperative intelligence.
+Built on the Triple Speculative Lens (TSL), it uses ULAMP to enable adaptive reasoning across real and imagined worlds.
+Explore, reflect and co-create with us!**

 <h1 id="start-here">🚀 Start Here</h1>